Maimai (video game series): Overview

 The defining feature of Maimais arcade cabinet is its striking resemblance to a front-loading washing machine.
 Early advertisements and promotional materials contained different joke catchphrases, such as 'It's not a washing machine!' and 'No water.'
 At its first deployment test, Maimai had 'No washing' written on its cabinet.
 Early in development, the original concept was actually a music player instead of a rhythm game.
 Up to 2 players can play per cabinet, and up to 4 players can play together with more cabinets.
 The motherboard can be accessed using the back door on the right side.
 The original design was revealed to have been made in collaboration with Sharp in Sega's Maimai LIVE 2014 Washing Festival event.

-To save their personal play data, players can use an 'Aime' IC card with the machine to log into their account.
+To save their personal play data, players can use an 'Aime' IC card or Osaifu-Keitai compatible phone with the machine to log into their account.
 (Note: Except for mainland China, where players are required to log in with a QR code generated by the official WeChat account.)
-From 25 October 2018 onward, other IC cards from other developers such as 'Project DIVA' and 'BanaPassport' cards will also work with Maimai.
+From 25 October 2018 onward, with the introduction of the Amusement IC standard, other IC cards from other developers such as 'e-Amusement' and 'Bandai Namco Passport' cards will also work with Maimai.

-Using a computer or smartphone, a player can use MaimaiNET (now Maimai DX NET) to access detailed information on their account like scores and earned achievements as well as change their account name.
+Using a computer or smartphone, a player can use Maimai NET (now Maimai DX NET) to access detailed information on their account like scores and earned achievements as well as change their account name.
 It was possible to link a niconico account to upload a recording of the play from the camera built into the arcade machine.
 In July 2019, this integration was removed with the release of Maimai DX, and video recording was replaced with a static camera to save commemorative photos at the end of a game.

 Since the cabinet uses only one computer for both players, if a player is already playing on a machine, the second player's input will not work at all until the end of the game.
-The background image during this time states 'Please wait until the play is finished' alongside the music video of the currently playing song if there is any.
+The background image during this time states "Please wait until the current game is finished!" alongside the music video of the currently playing song if there is any.

 Various kinds of notes will appear at the centre and approach the outer rim of the circular touchscreen.
 The player must tap, hold or slide on the touchscreen or surrounding buttons in time with the music, depending on the type of note.

 There are 5 types of input-timing judgements (ranging from least to most accurate to timing): 'Miss', 'Good', 'Great', 'Perfect' and 'Critical Perfect', as well as showing if they are 'Late' or 'Early'.
-In-game settings (Note: The default setting shows only four judgements: 'Miss', 'Good', 'Great', 'Perfect'.
-It does not show if the input was 'Late' or 'Early'.) can be toggled to enable different displays to show the different types of judgements based on the player's preference.
+In-game settings (Note: The default setting shows only four judgements: 'Miss', 'Good', 'Great', and 'Perfect', without 'Late' or 'Early' specifiers.) can be toggled to enable different displays to show the different types of judgements based on the player's preference.

 The types of notes in the game include: